gabipavel/Bitcoin_Incognito/README.md

 ***

 ***Step 2***
 * Send EXACTLY 3,000 XBI to a receive address within your wallet.
+(You can do this from your wallet to a new address in your wallet or from the exchange)
 ***

 ***Step 3***